 Elsewhere, I have discussed the peculiar relationship between data and output that often characterises artistic research and sometimes performance as research, too.115 The same video can serve as data, material, remains, output, and artwork, depending on the context.
 In artistic research, the role of research data or material and the role of research output can be interchangeable, mixed or hybridised.
-For the purposes of this discussion, artistic research, practice-as-research,116 or creative arts research,117 can be understood as research where the making of art forms an important part of the overall process.
-In artistic research, the analysis, translation or interpretation of data does not always take place by linguistic means, as Brad Haseman has already indicated.118 Rather, as Michael Schwab has emphasised, artistic research is often best disseminated in the form of expositions; that is, artistic practice is exposed as research.119 Various forms of material-discursive practices can be involved.
+For the purposes of this discussion, artistic research, practice-as-research, or creative arts research, and be understood as research where the making of art forms an important part of the overall process.
+In artistic research, the analysis, translation or interpretation of data does not always take place by